or: Humanity's root problem (or challenge)

 I feel... that we are now in the hands of conmen.

 Ellsberg is far from alone.
 Many apparent/supposed "exposers of corruption" and "whistleblowers" fall into this reverse-Chomsky category.
 They are smart and apparently honest people, but somehow they are unable to take the next step and realize that statism (and the belief in "authority") itself is the root problem.
-Once elucidated appropriately, it is obvious that "government" has never been, and could not ever be, a legitimate idea.
+Once elucidated appropriately, it is obvious that "government" has never been, and could not ever be, a legitimate idea, especially not on a large scale of millions of people, as we are verifying by witnessing the rampant corruption and degradation into authoritarian paths of so-called Western democracies.

 In obedience there is always fear, and fear darkens the mind.